-Beyond forms of reflexivity focusing on researcher introspection/subjectivity, the case has been made within the social sciences for additional forms of reflexivity in order to fully engage with multidimensional power dynamics embedded within qualitative research (Day, 2012).
+Beyond forms of reflexivity focusing on researcher introspection/subjectivity explored in CSP, the case has been made within the social sciences for additional forms of reflexivity in order to fully engage with multidimensional power dynamics embedded within qualitative research (Day, 2012).
 In this regard, narrative inquiry and discursive psychology are useful tools to “tease out” what has become naturalized or often goes unacknowledged (e.g., particular stories, the use of certain words and categories) within the context of cultural identities and power issues in the research process.
-This dimension raises reflexive awareness in terms of how researchers are located within power relations within the research context itself via connection to social and cultural structures and taken for granted practices (e.g., particular theoretical traditions, research methods, politics within the academy that privilege some forms of research and identities over others) (Day, 2012; Finlay, 2003).
+This dimension raises reflexive awareness in terms of how researchers are located within complex power relations within the research context itself via connection to social and cultural structures and taken for granted practices (e.g., particular theoretical traditions, research methods, politics within the academy that privilege some forms of research and identities over others) (Day, 2012; Finlay, 2003).

 Reflexivity can also be utilized during a study’s data collection and analysis phases through the researcher’s deeper engagement with the epistemological assumptions and ethical implications of the methodology chosen (Burck, 2005; Finlay, 2003).
-While reflexive CSP work has been less developed in this regard (an exception is the co-participatory work of Blodgett and colleagues discussed in our introduction), narrative inquiry and discursive psychology have “built-in” reflexive tools throughout the entire research process.
-For example, from the outset narrative analysts consider the researcher and the participant as jointly constructing the stories being told, and thus the researcher needs to be reflexive about how they are shaped both what is said and how things are communicated in research settings.
+While reflexive CSP work has been less developed in this regard (an exception is the co-participatory work of Blodgett and colleagues or Schinke, Peltier et al., 2009), narrative inquiry and discursive psychology have “built-in” reflexive tools throughout the entire research process.
+For example, from the outset narrative analysts consider the researcher and the participant as jointly constructing the stories being told, and thus the researcher needs to be reflexive about how they are shaped both by what is said and how things are communicated in research settings.
 Likewise, discourse analysts acknowledge an up-front awareness of the researcher’s influence on data collection and interpretation with some forms of discourse analysis exploring how interviewer talk orients to participant’s talk and vice versa, to account for the researcher as a co-constructer of the research process (Condor, 2006).
 Further, both methodologies adopt various self-reflexive forms of writing and record keeping throughout data collection and analysis phases (e.g., reflexive journal to focus on researcher responses, thoughts and feelings toward participants, thoughts about emergent categories and the implications).

 Finally, narrative inquiry and discursive psychology offer CSP researchers an opportunity to expand the reflexivity concept as each offers additional possibilities for communicating and writing-up research.
 Narrative inquiry may use a creative non-fiction story co-constructed from analysed data to centralize the emotional worlds and complicated identities of participants’ lived experience (Smith, 2013a).
 Discursive psychology can analyse naturalistic conversations between a participant and a researcher to show how something is talked about and used as a categorical resource in talk (e.g., depression) which has concrete effects for both parties (Faulkner & Finlay, 2002).
 This form of reflexivity brings ethical and power issues concerning representation to the forefront, which means that we avoid “speaking for participants” or other-ing them in relation to researcher imposed categories and researcher viewpoints (Day, 2012).